Alex313031/thorium/docs/BUILDING_WIN.md

 ```shell
 cd C:\src\Thorium\win_scripts && trunk.bat
 ```
-(This script will also download the latest PGO profile data file at the end.)
+(This script will also download the latest PGO profile data file at the end; useful when making fresh builds.)

 This syncs the subrepositories to the appropriate versions, deleting those that are no longer needed, and re-runs the hooks as needed.